cloud-gov/cg-site/_docs/compliance/logging-requirements.md

 title: Logging Requirements
 ---

-How our system meets logging requirements specified by M-21-31.
+How our system meets logging requirements specified by [Executive Order M-21-31](https://www.whitehouse.gov/wp-content/uploads/2021/08/M-21-31-Improving-the-Federal-Governments-Investigative-and-Remediation-Capabilities-Related-to-Cybersecurity-Incidents.pdf).

 ## EL1 Requirements

 ### Basic Logging Categories

 cloud.gov will retain logs for a minimum of 12 months in `Active Storage` (to facilitate frequent use and ease of access) and 18 months in `Cold Storage`.

 ### Minimum Logging Data

 cloud.gov ensures that platform component and application logs contain the minimum required data where possible.

 ### Time Standard

 Timestamps are applied to all logs, and cloud.gov will apply updates to conform to ISO 8601 and RFC 339 standards. cloud.gov will implement [Amazon Time Sync](https://aws.amazon.com/about-aws/whats-new/2017/11/introducing-the-amazon-time-sync-service/), which uses a series of satellite-connected and atomic reference clocks to deliver current time readings.

 ### Event Forwarding

 All logs are currently forwarded to a centralized ELK Stack (Elasticsearch, Logstash, and Kibana), and all data is encrypted in transit.

 ### Protecting and Validating Log Information

 Event logging is in place for all active system components.
 Traps will be put in place to monitor these data streams for disruption.

 Only individuals with the correct permissions may access, view, or modify log files.